Skip to content

 Getting started

-This guide walks through installing neoc and running a first Luau script.
-It assumes a working command line and basic familiarity with Lua syntax.
+Install neoc and run a first Luau script.
+Assumes a working CLI and basic Lua familiarity.

 Installation